codefiesta/OAuthKit/README.md

 ```

 ### OAuth 2.0 Device Code Flow
-OAuthKit supports the [OAuth 2.0 Device Code Flow Grant](https://alexbilbie.github.io/2016/04/oauth-2-device-flow-grant/), which is used by apps that don't have access to a web browser (like tvOS).
-To leverage OAuthKit in tvOS apps, simply add the `deviceCodeURL` to your [OAuth.Provider](https://github.com/codefiesta/OAuthKit/blob/main/Sources/OAuthKit/OAuth+Provider.swift).
+OAuthKit supports the [OAuth 2.0 Device Code Flow Grant](https://alexbilbie.github.io/2016/04/oauth-2-device-flow-grant/), which is used by apps that don't have access to a web browser (like tvOS or watchOS).
+To leverage OAuthKit in tvOS or watchOS apps, simply add the `deviceCodeURL` to your [OAuth.Provider](https://github.com/codefiesta/OAuthKit/blob/main/Sources/OAuthKit/OAuth+Provider.swift).

 ```swift
 let grantType: OAuth.GrantType = .deviceCode